| ANCHOR SPEAK EXPLAINED -- Ben Dobson What on earth is "anchor speak, "happy talk," or "anchor

 chitchat back and forth between each other, like we're all part of some happy

+little family."
 But perhaps we are part of some little family.
 If this seems so inane, and

 case after case can be made to prove how ridiculous most anchor-banter is,